NonPolynomial/po-merger/README.md

 print        --print , -p        prints the merge result in console

-overwrite    --overwrite , -o    overwrite confilting keys with values from merge file
+overwrite    --overwrite , -o    overwrite conflicting keys with values from merge file

 config       --config , -c       defines a config file
                                  if given, other arguments become ignored